-If you have investment real estate and you are considering filing for Chapter 7 bankruptcy, care must be taken before filing the case.
-If there is equity in the property that is not able to be exempted, then Chapter 7 would not be a wise choice.
-Also, if the property is rented or leased out and you are receiving rental payments, Chapter 7 may not be a good fit for your financial situation.
+If you have investment real estate and are considering filing for Chapter 7 bankruptcy, care must be taken before filing the case.
+If there is equity in the property that cannot be exempted, then Chapter 7 would not be wise.
+If the property is rented or leased out, and you are receiving rental payments, Chapter 7 may not be a good fit for your financial situation.
 In a Chapter 7, the right to receive rental payments is property of the bankruptcy estate, and so those monthly rental payments would instead go to the Chapter 7 trustee.

 If you have an investment or even singular real estate that you’re looking to hold on to, then it’s vital to consult a qualified bankruptcy attorney to learn about your rights and options.
 Call Natural State Law today at (501) 916-2878 to learn more and schedule a free consultation.